blue-veery-gmbh/spring-rest-2-ts/README.md

  if model classes or REST controllers are using such classes, adequate TypeScript classes/interfaces will be generated

 ## Examples
-Module spring-rest2ts-examples contains few model classes and REST controllers, class TsCodeGenerationsTest contains few ready to run configuration examples (they are not unit tests, just examples), each example generates code to directory `target/classes/test-webapp/src`, its parent directory `target/classes/test-webapp` contains webpack and npm setup which is valid for all generator configurations apart from `configurableTsModulesConverter` which has different entry points
+Module spring-rest2ts-examples contains few model classes and REST controllers, class TsCodeGenerationsTest and ExtendedTsCodeGenerationsTest contains few ready to run configuration examples (they are not unit tests, just examples), each example generates code to directory `target/classes/test-webapp/src`, its parent directory `target/classes/test-webapp` contains webpack and npm setup which is valid for all generator configurations apart from `configurableTsModulesConverter` which has different entry points